DukeRobotics/robosub-ros/src/simulation/production/README.md

 1. Download the mac version of CoppeliaSim Edu
 2. Unzip the download and move the resulting folder to Applications
 3. To run, click on coppeliaSim inside of that folder
-4. If you get an error about models not found, run the following
+4. If you get an error about models not found, run the following at the top of the CoppeliaSim folder
 ```bash
 sudo xattr -r -d com.apple.quarantine *
 ```